bbauska/W3Cx-3of5/README.md

    width="25%" />
 &nbsp;

-### Example #5: a custom video player written by a previous student
+<h4>Example #5: a custom video player written by a previous student

 This is more an example than a tutorial.
 Maurice, a student who followed the precursor version of this MOOC, had the assignment to write a custom video player with playlist, video thumbnails, custom play/pause/next/previous/volume controls, and present it in a Web page that used a nice layout based on the HTML5 structuring elements studied previously.